functorz-tech/momen_doc/actions/request.md

 ## 1. Data mutation

 ### Introduction
-It is used to perform the adding, updating and deleting records of the database.
+It is used to perform the adding, updating, and deleting of records in the database.
 1. Insert: Add data to the database.
    1. Single insert
    2. List Mutation
 2. Update: Update the data in the database that meets the filtering criteria.
-3. Delete: Deletes data in the database that meets the filter criteria.
+3. Delete: Delete data in the database that meets the filter criteria.

 ### Note

-1. **List mutation** <br>
+1. **List mutation**
 When you choose to add data, you can enable the "List Mutation" for batch adding.
 It needs to identify a data source with multiple data.

-2. **On conflict** <br>
+2. **On conflict**
-When "Add" or "update" data, you can configure actions when data conflict.<br>
+When adding or updating data, you can configure actions when data conflicts occur.
-If a data filed has been constrained to unique, you can configure whether you want to keep updating the conflict data (by setting the constraint action type to Update) or takes no action (by setting the constraint action type to None).
+If a data field has been constrained to be unique, you can configure whether you want to keep updating the conflicting data (by setting the constraint action type to Update) or take no action (by setting the constraint action type to None).

-3. **On success/failure** <br>
+3. **On success/failure**
-On success/failure refers to the actions triggered after an action (namely data mutation action) is/not successfully executed.
+On success/failure refers to the actions triggered after a data mutation action is successfully or unsuccessfully executed.
 It plays a crucial role in real-world applications.
 Typically, after modifying table data, you can configure Show Toast, Refresh, or Redirect actions to notify users of the operation.
 Additionally, you can chain subsequent actions, such as another data mutation or set conditional branches to execute corresponding actions, depending on the specific scenario.

-4. **Results data** <br>
+4. **Results data**
 Upon successful execution, result data is generated, which contains the newly added or updated record, including its ID and other details.

 ## 2. Batch mutation